Poser 14 User Manual

 Simple Materials

 The Simple materials tab in the Material room provides an interface for creating basic materials for Poser.
 The Simple materials are handled separately from Advanced materials.
 If you want to use the simple room to edit a material you can import advanced materials.
 When an advanced material is imported there will likely be functions that are not supported in the Simple tab.
 Importing an existing material to the Simple tab leaves the existing advanced material intact.
-The process is non-destructive.
+The process is non-destructive to the Advanced material in the Edit tab until the Simple material is exported to the Edit tab.

 1.Simple Tab: This is where you can select the simple materials tab.